Andrew Marriner: Career

 In addition to numerous recordings with the LSO, on disc and for film and TV, Andrew has recorded the core solo and chamber clarinet repertoire with various record companies including Philips, EMI, Chandos and Collins Classics.
 His concerto appearances are regularly broadcast by the BBC.
 Recent recording projects include Ronald Corp's Clarinet Quintet with the New London Orchestra and Howard Blake's Clarinet Concerto with Sir Neville Marriner and The Academy of St Martin in the Fields on PENTATONE.

 Marinner is in demand as a teacher and woodwind consultant and gives masterclasses, coaches orchestras and adjudicates competitions all around the world.
 Over the years, he has taught at the Sydney Conservatory, Australian National Academy in Melbourne, Juilliard School, Hong Kong Academy, Accademia de la Musica in Rome and regularly coaches players with the New World Symphony in Miami.
-He is a regular panelist for the Donatella Flick Conducting Competition, is on the Advisory Committee of the Solti Foundation and a Trustee of the Hattori Foundation and is a Buffet Crampon Artist.
+He is a regular panelist for the Donatella Flick Conducting Competition, is on the Advisory Committee of the Solti Foundation and a Trustee of the Hattori Foundation.
+Marriner is a D'Addrio Woodwinds Artist as well as a Buffet Crampon Artist.
 He is Professor at the Guildhall School of Music and Drama and the Royal Academy of Music, and was awarded an Hon.
 Ram in 1996.

+Before the COVID-19 pandemic, Marriner went to California three times.
+The first was to visit Colburn school to teach at the behest of Yehuda Gilhad.
+While at Colburn, he joined the students in performing chamber music.
+In April of 2019, Marriner joined the Los Angeles Chamber Orchestra to perform Mozart's Clarinet Concerto in A Major.
+His third visit to California was to the Music Academy of the West in Santa Barbara to teach.

+In 2019, after being with the LSO for 41 years and Principal Clarinet for 34, he left the orchestra.
+He has continued as a chamber music partner with Magdalena Kozena and Sir Simon Rattle to participate in a series of concerts traveling about Europe in 2022.